influxdata/telegraf/plugins/inputs/win_services/README.md

     - state
     - startup_mode

-The `state` tag can have the following values:
+The `state` field can have the following values:
 * _stopped_
 * _start_pending_
 * _stop_pending_